 Bright or flickering light from your computer or cell phone screen can cause a migraine or exacerbate the painful sensation, so it is recommended that you stay away from light sources for some time.
 And maybe take the opportunity to rest for a while!

 11. Drink a Ginger Tea

-It is also very useful in reducing the feeling of nausea that is often associated with migraines, which is why taking a herbal tea based on ginger root proves to be an excellent strategy together with the others to counteract the ailments caused by headache.
+It is also very useful in reducing the feeling of nausea that is often associated with migraines, which is why taking a herbal tea based on ginger root proves to be an excellent strategy together with the others to counteract the ailments caused by headaches.

 Drinking ginger tea is one of the best natural home remedies for headaches.